Three Dimensional Theory of the Ion Channel Laser: Numerical Algorithm

 \section{Numerical Algorithm}

-In order to obtain useful results from the theory presented in Section~\ref{sec:analytictheory}, a method to compute gain lengths and transverse guided radiation mode shapes from Eqs.~(\ref{eq:ivp}) or (\ref{eq:dispersion}) is needed.
-Like in FEL theory, there are a number of possibilities.

-One approach is the variational method~\cite{yu1990,xie2000,kim2017}, in which a functional is constructed from the dispersion relation and the transverse guided mode profile is approximated by a trial family of functions.
-Approximate growth rates and mode profiles are obtained by varying the trial function's parameters to minimize the functional.
-While relatively quick to compute, this method is only an approximation, and while a Gaussian trial function is a good approximation for the radially symmetric fundamental mode of the FEL, a more complicated trial function is potentially required for the ICL which has an asymmetric source term $\hat{\mathcal{W}}(\hat{\bm{x}}_{\perp})$ and therefore an asymmetric fundamental mode.
+In order to obtain useful results from the theory presented in Section~\ref{sec:analytictheory}, a method to compute gain lengths and transverse radiation profiles from Eqs.~(\ref{eq:ivp}) or (\ref{eq:dispersion}) is needed.
+Like in FEL theory, there are a number of possibilities to approaching this problem.
+One is the variational principle~\cite{yu1990,xie2000,kim2017}, in which a functional is constructed from the dispersion relation and the transverse radiation profile is approximated by a trial family of functions.
+Approximate complex growth rates and radiation profiles are obtained by varying the trial function's parameters to minimize the functional.
+While relatively quick to compute, this method is only an approximation, and while a Gaussian trial function is a good approximation for the radially symmetric fundamental mode of the FEL, a more complicated trial function is potentially required for the ICL which has an asymmetric source term $\hat{\mathcal{W}}(\hat{\bm{x}}_{\perp})$ and therefore an asymmetric radiation profile.

 Matrix methods \cite{xie2000,kim2017} are another approach.
 In \cite{xie2000,kim2017}, the FEL dispersion relation is converted to radial coordinates and Hankel transformed.
-The resulting equation is discretized over a 1D radial spatial frequency grid yielding a matrix equation which is solved iteratively to give mode profiles and growth rates.
+The resulting equation is discretized over a 1D radial spatial frequency grid yielding a matrix equation which is solved iteratively.
 While this method could be adapted to the ICL, the radial non-uniformity of $\hat{\mathcal{W}}(\hat{\bm{x}}_{\perp})$ in Eq.~(\ref{eq:dispersion}) means that a 2D Fourier transform rather than a Hankel transform would be required, and the transformed equation would be discretized over a 2D--rather than 1D--grid of spatial frequencies.
 This implies that significantly larger matrices would be required for the ICL as compared to the FEL when using the matrix method, drastically increasing the computational cost.